ethereum/EIPs/EIPS/eip-X.md

 ## Abstract

-This proposal introduces a smart contract containing an intractable puzzle that is expected to only be able to be solved using quantum computers.
+This proposal introduces a smart contract containing a classically intractable puzzle that is expected to only be able to be solved using quantum computers.
 The contract will be funded with ETH, which can only be retrieved by solving the problem.
 Ethereum accounts can then, using custom verification schemes such as those based on [ERC-4337](./eip-4337.md), watch this contract and fall back to a quantum secure signature verification scheme if and when it is solved.